SEO Strategy14 min read

 Keyword Stuffing and Exact Matches

 AI systems understand semantic meaning.
 They're not looking for exact keyword matches—they're evaluating whether your content genuinely answers the question with appropriate depth and accuracy.
 Keyword-stuffed content that ranks well in Google may be completely ignored by AI systems.
+Focus on semantic search optimization instead of keyword matching.

 Link Building Schemes

 While backlinks help Google discover and rank content, AI models during training phases primarily evaluate content quality and authority signals directly from the content itself.
 A page with 100 low-quality backlinks will lose to a page with 10 citations from authoritative sources.
+Focus on E-E-A-T signals and content quality rather than link quantity.

 Publishing Thin Content at Scale

 The "publish 100 blog posts to capture long-tail keywords" strategy is dead for AI citations.
 AI systems can synthesize information from multiple sources, so unless your content provides unique value, original research, or particularly clear explanations, it won't get cited.
+Focus on content depth and comprehensive coverage instead of quantity.

 What Works: The New Rules of AI-First Content